yracine/keenhome.device-type/README.md

 b) Hit the configure tile to set the new 'refresh rate' settings.

 You need to press the configure tile for each device that you have.

+Hitting the configure button will no do anything in the UI, but it will change the polling rate (5-10 minutes instead of 1 minute polling) in the list of events.